 Carsten Murawski

-Professor of Finance, The University of Melbourne
+Professor, Department of Finance, The University of Melbourne

 About Carsten

-Prior to joining The University of Melbourne Carsten was a postdoctoral fellow at the University of Zurich.
-He has been a visiting researcher at New York University and at Columbia University, New York and has taught at undergraduate and graduate level at The University of Melbourne, the University of Zurich and the Swiss Federal Institute of Technology (ETH) Zurich.
-He was trained in investment banking at JP Morgan in New York and has spent several years in the finance industry.
-Carsten holds a PhD from the University of Zurich, Switzerland and a Master’s degree from the University of Bayreuth, Germany.
+Before joining the University of Melbourne, I was a postdoctoral fellow at the University of Zurich.
+I have been a visiting researcher at New York University and Columbia University.
+My teaching experience includes undergraduate and graduate courses at the University of Melbourne, the University of Zurich, and the Swiss Federal Institute of Technology (ETH) Zurich.
+In addition to my academic career, I have several years of experience in the finance industry.

 Contact details